KWMalik/resume/_resume.markdown

 * Converted server setup batch files to PowerShell scripts for improved maintainability
 * Worked on integrating search features into technical web pages and documentation
 * Migrated existing web applications based on PHP, XSLT, and JavaScript to newer platform versions

-**Technology Sales Associate** at [Staples Business Depot](http://www.staples.ca), Stratford, Ontario, June 2007 - Sept 2009

-* Acquired skills in customer relations, sales techniques, and retail operations
-* Worked as a computer repair technician and technical support advisor
-* Developed software which displays ink information for a customer's printer model on a secure public computer terminal (now in use at several locations)

 ### Extracurricular ###